Bannerbild | zur Startseite Bannerbild | zur Startseite

 A portrait of Bettina von Arnim, painted by her grandson Achim von Arnim-Baerwalde (who lived at Wiepersdorf), was made available by the Association of Friends to the official residence of the German Federal President at Schloss Bellevue.
 President Steinmeier selected it for his office in 2022.

-After German unification the Association of Friends was established:
+After German unification the Association of Friends was established.

-Friedmund von Arnim’s s wife Clara von Arnim, née von Hagens, founded the „Association of Friends of Schloss Wiepersdorf“.
-She renounced her entitlement to claims for compensation and secured the transfer of the literary heritage to the Weimar Classic Foundation.
+Friedmund von Arnim’s s wife Clara von Arnim, née von Hagens, took the initiative in order to allow for a smooth transition from the East German use of the house as a residence to the Kulturfonds, then to the new owner, the Foundation for the preservation of Historical monuments (Deutsche Stftung Denkmalschutz).
+She renounced her entitlement as the heiress to claims for compensation and secured the transfer of the literary heritage as a gift to the Weimar Classic Foundation.
 For placing public over private interest, German Federal President Johannes Rau awarded her the Maecenas Prize of the Circle of Independent Cultural Institutes in 1999.
 Professor Hartwig Schultz, the former Head of the Brentano Department at the Goethe-House in Frankfurt followed Clara von Arnim as chairman until 2013, when Ambassador (ret.)
 Dr Norbert Baas was elected his successor and has been chairman since then.
 He served as German Ambassador in Georgia, South Korea and Indonesia including ASEAN.
 Previously, he was director for relations with Russia, Central Eastern Europe and the Caucasus.
-Norbert Baas was re-elected in 2022 as President of the Association of Friends of the Johns Hopkins University SAIS Europe.
-He is married to Dr. Annabel von Arnim-Baas, a pediatrician and a descendent of of Bettina and Achim von Arnim.
+Norbert Baas was re-elected in 2022 as President of the German Association of Friends of the Johns Hopkins University SAIS Europe.
+He is married to Dr. Annabel von Arnim-Baas, a pediatrician and a descendent of Bettina and Achim von Arnim.
 Clara and Fiedmund von Arnim were her grandparents.
-The couple lives in Berlin.
-They have two children.
+Norbert and Annabel Baas live in Berlin.
+The couple have two children.

 In 2006, the German Foundation for the Preservation of Historical Monuments became owner of Schloss Wiepersdorf and managed the place.
 The State of Brandenburg took over in 2019, based on a law establishing a "Cultural Foundation" (Kulturstiftung) adopted by Parliament.
 This was an initiative emanating from the Association of Friends, which greatly welcomes the new structural architecture.